BasileiosKal/dif-bbs-signature-api/API_2/draft-bbs-signatures.md

 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
-- to_sign (OPTIONAL), a list of generator and message pairs.
+- to_sign (OPTIONAL), a list of (generator, message) pairs.
 Generators must be G1 points, and the messages must be non-zero scalars mod r.
+If not supplied, will default to the empty array ("[]").

 Parameters: